duckfuss/duckfuss.github.io/CallumIsWrong.md

 Seems simple enough.
 Any org. in which one race (e.g. whites) have an unfair advantage over another (e.g. blacks) counts as posessing institutional racism.

+#### what institutional racism does NOT mean:
+- only a white's problem
+- that everyone in the institution is racist
+- that _anyone_ in the institution is openly or otherwise consciously racist

 Lets explore some org.s that fit that definition...

 ### Evidence for systematic racism in the Met police